 Saint Paul Corridor and Station Area Plans

-award icon 2008 Canadian Institute of Planners Awards of Excellence in Neighbourhood Planning
+Canadian Institute of Planners Award of Excellence for Neighbourhood Planning

 The planned route for an LRT linking downtown Saint Paul and downtown Minneapolis, the 11-mile long Central Corridor, is the most important east-west transportation corridor within the Twin Cities region, connecting major activity and employment centers with a direct link to almost 280,000 jobs, 123,000 residents and 15 distinct neighbourhoods.